naja8310/prototype/README.md

 Prototype Project
-Last Update 20/11/64
+Last Update 22/11/64

 To do list:
-make code work without wifi
+all system work as it should be. gotta buy new sensor temp/humid